Bernardo-MG/docs-maven-skin/src/site/markdown/tests.md

 Each test consists on two parts.
 First the site is built, and then the verify.groovy script, contained in each testing project root, is run, verifying that certain conditions are met.

-Generally, at least the following is validated in each test:
+Usually the minimum validations applied are:

 * The expected HTML files are created
 * The index page conforms HTML5 rules
 * The expected elements are created

-For testing the HTML 5 rules the [jcabi W3C validator][jcabi-w3c] is used.
+the [jcabi W3C validator][jcabi-w3c] is used for testing the HTML 5 rules .

-The HTML elements are validated with [jsoup][jsoup] and CSS selectors.
+HTML elements are validated with [jsoup][jsoup] and CSS selectors.

 [maven-invoker]: http://maven.apache.org/plugins/maven-invoker-plugin/